staysail/nova-clangd/ClangD.novaextension/README.md

 ## Requirements

-> _TIP_: Apple supplies `clangd` with the Xcode developer tools.
+> **TIP**: Apple supplies _clangd_ with the Xcode developer tools.
 That's all you need.
 > For that use case, this should Just Work<sup>&trade;</sup>, with no extra configuration
 > required.

 ### Xcode (Apple) ClangD

-This extension works well with the out of the box Apple version of `clangd`.
+This extension works well with the out of the box Apple version of _clangd_.
 You should install a Xcode via the App Store, as that also includes headers and other features useful for software development on a mac.

+Note that Apple's edition of _clangd_ tends to lag upstream somewhat, and so some features may not work or may not work as well as with a more current version.

 ### LLVM ClangD

-To use the newest version of `clangd`, you can use this extension's support for downloading and updating the newest version from GitHub.
+To use the newest version of _clangd_, you can use this extension's support for downloading and updating the newest version from GitHub.

 This can be done from the **Extensions → C-Dragon → Check for Newer ClangD** menu item.
+**C-Dragon** will check to see if a newer version than what is present is available from the official _clangd_ releases page.

-The downloaded `clangd` is kept in the extension private directory, and will not affect any other installation of `clangd`, including the default one supplied by Apple.
+The downloaded _clangd_ is kept in the extension private directory, and will not affect any other installation of it, including the default one supplied by Apple.

 ### Custom ClangD

-If you have another installation of `clangd`, you can use it by choosing this option and setting the path to in the extension preferences.
+If you have another installation of _clangd_, you can use it by choosing this option and setting the path to in the extension preferences.
 No automatic checks or downloads will be performed in that case.

 ### CCLS

-If you have a working installation of `ccls` you can select it here.
+If you have a working installation of _ccls_ you can select it here.
-Installation and configuration of `ccls` is an advanced capability, and it may require extra effort to get it to work.
+Installation and configuration of _ccls_ is an advanced topic, and it may require extra effort to get it to work.

 ## Usage

 The extension will start when editing a C or C++ source file.
-In order to provide project-context specific information, your project will need to provide a `compile_commands.json` file - tools like CMake, meson-build, and similar can generate one for you.
+In order to provide project-context specific information, your project will need to provide a `compile_commands.json` file.
+Tools like CMake, meson-build, and similar can generate one for you.
 More information can be found at https://clang.llvm.org/docs/JSONCompilationDatabase.html

 The directory where your `compile_commands.json` file is stored can be specified in global or project preferences, if it is not in the root of the project directory.
-(Note that `clangd` will also search in a top-level directory called `build`, but `ccls` will not.)
+(Note that _clangd_ will also search in a top-level directory called `build`, but _ccls_ will not.)

 ## Configuration